Are your credit card interest rates on par with national averages?

 The fascinating details

-CreditCards.com determines average credit card APR by looking at rate offers on the 100 most popular cards from major issuers.
+CreditCards.com determines the average credit card APR by looking at rate offers on the 100 most popular cards from major issuers.
 They also break rates down by the type of credit card:

 |Type of Credit Card||Average APR|